snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-knowledge-connector.md

 ### Sync

-The refresh interval determines how often your data is synced between the data source and the Graph connector index.
+The refresh interval determines how often your data is synced between the data source and the Salesforce Knowledge Microsoft Graph connector index.
 There are two types of refresh intervals - full crawl and incremental crawl.
 For more information, see [refresh settings](configure-connector.md#guidelines-for-sync-settings).

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).